 Hourly pay is particularly convenient and cost-effective for part-time employees and those with inconsistent schedules because you can:

 - Pay employees only for the hours they worked.

 - Match your payroll expenses to the workload or income-generating activities.

 - Match labor costs to a certain type of job.

 - Track all the hours, breaks, and overtime worked.

 - Pay time and a half for hours worked past 40 hours in a workweek.

 As they grow, most companies end up with a combination of both salaried and hourly as well as exempt and non-exempt employees.
-Remember, hourly and salary refers to how an employee is paid; while exempt and non-exempt refers to the legal employment classification.
+Remember, hourly and salary refer to how an employee is paid; while exempt and non-exempt refer to the legal employment classification.
 Certain roles and responsibilities may determine which works best for your business or a certain position.